 What better way to cool off than a trip to one of Tokyo’s water parks?
 Going to the pool with friends is a great way to beat the heat during the summer, but one look at the 4,500 yen price tag of Tokyo Summerland is enough to send you scampering back to the (cheap) safety of your own home and running a cold bath.

 While the biggest water parks in Tokyo are often accompanied by an even bigger entry fee, there are plenty of smaller water park gems hiding in the region.
 Rather than just giving you the ‘cheapest of the cheap’ (which, really, is a paddling pool on a rooftop), we want to give you what we think are some of the best value water parks in Tokyo.

 If you’re willing to sacrifice the glamour of a new water park in favor of a more affordable option, check out these top cheapo picks:

 1. Rainbow Pool and Water Playland

-You can (and should) bring your own towels, tarps, flotation devices, and water toys, but sime things like rings are available to rent.
+You can (and should) bring your own towels, tarps, flotation devices, and water toys, but some things, like rings, are available to rent.

-Closest Station: JR Tachikawa Station (15 min walk) or Nishi Tachikawa Station (5 minute walk)
+- Closest sation: JR Tachikawa Station (15 min walk) or Nishi Tachikawa Station (5-minute walk)

 2. Meguro Citizens Center Gymnasium and Pool